Hidden charm pentaquarks: mass spectrum, magnetic moments, and photocouplings: Introduction

 \section{Introduction}

 The discovery and study of hadron states with quantum numbers that go beyond the three-quark picture is one of the holy grails of hadron spectroscopy because of the insight that these states can provide on confinement, gluonic degrees of freedom and, in general, on strong QCD in the GeV scale~\cite{Esposito:2016noz,Olsen:2017bmm,Karliner:2017qhf,Guo:2017jvc}.
 If we focus on the baryon sector, the current prime interest is the hidden-charm pentaquark candidates recently found by the LHCb collaboration in the $\Lambda_b^0 \to J/\psi \, p\, K^-$ decay~\cite{Jurik:2016bdm,Aaij:2015tga,Aaij:2016phn}.
-The discussion on the nature of the pentaquark candidates has triggered different plausible interpretations of this signals, {\it e.g.}, kinematical effects~\cite{Meissner:2015mza,Guo:2015umn}, molecular states~\cite{Chen:2015moa,Roca:2015dva,He:2015cea,Lu:2016nnt}, and compact pentaquarks~\cite{Yuan:2012wz,Maiani:2015vwa,Lebed:2015tna,Mironov:2015ica,Santopinto:2016pkp}.
-There are also proposals to confirm their existence using near threshold $J/\psi$ photoproduction~\cite{Wang:2015jsa,Kubarovsky:2015aaa,Karliner:2015voa,Wang:2016dzu,Blin:2016dlf,Fernandez-Ramirez:2017gzc,Blin:2018dkm,HallApc,HallBpc,Meziani:2016lhg,HallDpc}, although this measurement depends on the size of the electromagnetic coupling of the pentaquarks and the $J/\psi p$ branching ratio.
+The discussion on the nature of the pentaquark candidates has triggered different plausible interpretations of this signals, {\it e.g.}, kinematical effects~\cite{Guo:2015umn}, molecular states~\cite{Meissner:2015mza,Chen:2015moa,Roca:2015dva,He:2015cea,Lu:2016nnt}, and compact pentaquarks~\cite{Yuan:2012wz,Maiani:2015vwa,Lebed:2015tna,Mironov:2015ica,Santopinto:2016pkp}.
+They have also been studied using diquark-diquark-antiquark interpolating currents combined with QCD sum rules~\cite{Wang:2015epa}.
+There are several proposals to confirm their existence using near threshold $J/\psi$ photoproduction~\cite{Wang:2015jsa,Kubarovsky:2015aaa,Karliner:2015voa,Wang:2016dzu,Blin:2016dlf,Fernandez-Ramirez:2017gzc,Blin:2018dkm,HallApc,HallBpc,Meziani:2016lhg,HallDpc}, although such a measurement depends on the size of the electromagnetic coupling of the pentaquarks and the $J/\psi p$ branching ratio.
 Besides confirmation of the signals in a different channel, to establish them as undisputed pentaquarks it is needed to find the other members of the multiplet.
-A mandatory step in this task is to establish the group structure and classification of the ground states in the same way we do for the three-quark baryons made out of $u$, $d$, $s$ and $c$ quarks using $SU(4)$ group theory.

-In this paper we discuss the group structure for the $qqqc\bar{c}$ states for the hidden charm case and we provide the predictions for the ground state masses (without any bias from the LHCb measurement), magnetic moments and photocouplings (needed for pentaquark photoproduction studies).
+A crucial step in this task is to establish a complete classification scheme of the ground state hidden-charm pentaquark configurations of the type $qqqc\bar{c}$ where $q$ denotes the light-quark flavors, $u$, $d$ and $s$.
+Here we develop a quark model based on four different flavors.
+Such a scheme provides a complete classification even though if it is broken by the large difference in mass between the charm and the light quarks.